The 20th Conference of the IWGP in 2025 will take place in Groningen

 “Palaeoethnobotany (ca. synonym: archaeobotany) is the part of environmental archaeology which concerns the study of plant remains (mainly macroremains like seeds and wood, but also microremains like pollen) preserved on, or in association with, archaeological sites.

-Archaeobotany is mainly interested in the activities carried out by past populations, of which by far the most important one is subsistence.
+Archaeobotany is mainly concerned with the activities carried out by past populations, of which by far the most important one is subsistence.
 This means: what food people ate, how they obtained it, and how and where they stored and processed it once it had been collected.
 Archaeobotanists, however, also look at trade, construction materials and aspects of rituals.
 In addition, archaeobotany also provides information about past environments, especially anthropogenic ones like fields or grassland.”

-(For a detailed overview of our research topic, you may want to see the
+For a detailed overview of our research topic, you may want to see the

-Wikipedia page on palaeoethnobotany)
+Wikipedia page on palaeoethnobotany